uroybd/topobon/src/site/notes/Personal/Reading/Books/Read/The Craft of Dying by Lyn H. Lofland.md

 </div></div>

-This is a dealbreaker for me.
+This is a deal-breaker for me.
 Of course, Lofland is mostly a chronicler here, and she had her doubts too.

-**If I follow advises of one such movement, I'll have a very unhappy death for sure.** Instead, I would like to assume a dying role for me which is based on knowledge and emotional understanding of what it means to be dead:
+**If I follow the advice of one such movement, I'll have a very unhappy death for sure.** Instead, I would like to assume a dying role for me which is based on knowledge and emotional understanding of what it means to be dead:

 <div class="transclusion internal-embed is-loaded"><a class="markdown-embed-link" href="/journal/the-importance-of-dying/#2bfa47" aria-label="Open link"><svg xmlns="http://www.w3.org/2000/svg" width="24" height="24" viewBox="0 0 24 24" fill="none" stroke="currentColor" stroke-width="2" stroke-linecap="round" stroke-linejoin="round" class="svg-icon lucide-link"><path d="M10 13a5 5 0 0 0 7.54.54l3-3a5 5 0 0 0-7.07-7.07l-1.72 1.71"></path><path d="M14 11a5 5 0 0 0-7.54-.54l-3 3a5 5 0 0 0 7.07 7.07l1.71-1.71"></path></svg></a><div class="markdown-embed">